ORACY

 3. Try to be precise but concise — be an efficient communicator

 When people are nervous they tend to either say too much or too little.
 They either waffle away, filling the awkward pauses with unnecessary noise, or they cut themselves short, creating awkward pauses for others to fill.
 Being a good communicator — both in writing and in speech — means conveying your intended meaning clearly in just the right number of words, and no more.
 To do this well, you will need a sufficiently wide vocabulary to convey subtle and sophisticated meanings concisely.
 You will also need to be able to choose your words carefully as you speak.
-This will only come with practise and with a desire to speak in this efficient way.
+This will only come with practice and with a desire to speak in this efficient way.
 Whether you’re answering a question in class, delivering a speech in an assembly or answering a question in an interview, you should want to say as much as you need to say, but no more and no less.
 This is what it means to be an efficient communicator.

 4. Be aware of your body language

 As well as controlling, as best you can, the words that come out of your mouth, to be a really effective speaker — in any context — you need to be aware of your body language too.
-You may be saying all of the right things, but if your body language conveys that your are bored or anxious or desperate to get away, then the people you are speaking to may be more aware of that than they are of what you’re saying.
+You may be saying all of the right things, but if your body language conveys that your are bored or anxious or desperate to get away, then the people you are speaking to may be more aware of that than they are of what you’re actually saying.
 Being a confident speaker means not only sounding confident but looking confident too.
-This is not easy, especially if you’re not confident, but as with fluency and efficiency, practise will help, as will a self-conscious attempt to control this aspect of your oracy.
-Start by being aware of your body language, correcting as best you can, and over time it will become habitual.
+This is not easy, especially if you’re not confident, but as with fluency and efficiency, practice will help, as will a self-conscious attempt to control this aspect of your oracy.
+Start by being aware of your body language, correcting as best you can, and over time controlling your body language will become habitual.

 5. Listen while you speak and while others speak to you

 The final tip here is about being aware of your audience.
 This could be the other members of your group in a small group discussion, or it could be the whole school hall when you’re delivering a speech, or it could just be one other person in a regular conversation.
 But no matter who your audience is, you need to listen to them.
 You can’t offer good contributions to a discussion — with one person or many people — unless you really listen to what everyone is saying.
 It is very easy for discussions to turn into people taking it in turns to say what they want to say, while never really hearing what anyone else is saying.
 This is rarely a productive conversation.
-And even if you’re not in a discussion — if you’re delivering a presentation or a speech, for example — you still need to keep an ear out for the audience.
+And even if you’re not in a discussion — if you’re delivering a presentation or a speech, for example — you still need to keep an eye and an ear out for the audience.
 Are they laughing in the right places?
 Are they muttering to themselves?
-Are they enjoying what you’re saying or are they cross or bored?
+Are they enjoying what you’re saying or do they look cross or bored?
 You can generally get a sense of this if you listen to the audience, and then you can make adjustments to your content, your tone or your body language accordingly.

 Oracy activities — the kinds of things you’ll be doing in class